50+ Examples of Greetings in English

 • I am good!
 I missed you too, dear.

-Examples of Greeting a Customer in English
+#4 Greeting a Customer

 examples of greetings